Skip to content

 An Agent in Protolink is a unified component that acts as both client and server, unlike Google’s A2A protocol, which separates these concerns.

 It is the core building block of Protolink, responsible for managing identity, capabilities, and interactions between agents.
-The Agent integrates key components such as tools, LLM, transport, memory, storage, telemetry, and logging.
-T
+The Agent integrates key components such as tools, LLMs, transport, state, storage, telemetry, and logging.

 Agents communicate through Tasks, the fundamental unit of work: - Receive tasks via handle_task() - Send tasks via call_agent()